MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-text-to-speech-ux-guidelines.md

 The PlayFab Party service gives creators more options for delivering  great in-game chat experiences.
 It provides a means for voice chat to be transcribed to text and for text input to be converted to synthesized voice.

-This topic is part one of a two-part series covering UX solutions for Speech-to-Text (STT) and Text-to-Speech (TTS) implementation.
+This topic is part one of a two-part series covering UX solutions for speech-to-text (STT) and text-to-speech (TTS) implementation.

 Part one focuses on text-to-speech implementation, requirements, console and PC UI solutions, while [part two](party-speech-to-text-ux-guidelines.md) focuses on speech-to-text implementation, requirements, and custom console and PC UI solutions.